awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 If you created your AWS account before 2013\-03\-18, it supports both [EC2\-Classic](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html) and EC2\-VPC in Regions that you've used before, and only EC2\-VPC in Regions that you haven't used\.
 In this case, we create a default VPC in each Region in which you haven't created any AWS resources\.
 Unless you create a nondefault VPC and specify it when you launch an instance in a new Region, we launch the instance into your default VPC for that Region\.
 However, if you launch an instance in a Region that you've used before, we launch the instance into EC2\-Classic\.

 If you created your AWS account between 2013\-03\-18 and 2013\-12\-04, it may support only EC2\-VPC\.
 Alternatively, it may support both EC2\-Classic and EC2\-VPC in some of the Regions that you've used\.
-For information about detecting the platform support in each Region for your AWS account, see [Detecting supported platforms](#detecting-platform)\.
+For information about detecting the platform support in each Region for your AWS account, see [Detect supported platforms](#detecting-platform)\.
 For information about when each Region was enabled for default VPCs, see [Announcement: Enabling Regions for the default VPC feature set](https://forums.aws.amazon.com/ann.jspa?annID=1875#) in the AWS forum for Amazon VPC\.

 If an AWS account supports only EC2\-VPC, any IAM accounts associated with this AWS account also support only EC2\-VPC, and use the same default VPC as the AWS account\.

 If your AWS account supports both EC2\-Classic and EC2\-VPC, you can either create a new AWS account or launch your instances into a Region that you haven't used before\.
 You might do this to get the benefits of using EC2\-VPC with the simplicity of launching instances into EC2\-Classic\.
 If you'd still prefer to add a default VPC to a Region that doesn't have one and supports EC2\-Classic, see "I really want a default VPC for my existing EC2 account\.
 Is that possible?" in the [Default VPCs FAQ](http://aws.amazon.com/vpc/faqs/#Default_VPCs)\.

-### Detecting supported platforms<a name="detecting-platform"></a>
+### Detect supported platforms<a name="detecting-platform"></a>

  You can use the Amazon EC2 console or the command line to determine whether your AWS account supports both platforms, or if you have a default VPC\.